MortezaBashsiz/CFScanner/README.md

 [~/CFScanner/scripts]>$ bash cfFindIP.sh 8 ./config.real 100 ./custom.subnets
 ```

-Which the custom.subnets is like as following
+Which the custom.subnets is like as following. you can edit this file and add your subnets in each line.

 ```shell
 [~/CFScanner/scripts]>$ cat scripts/custom.subnets